openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

   -i INPUT, --input INPUT
                         Source of input data: images folder, image, webcam and video.
   --load-weights LOAD_WEIGHTS
                         Load weights to run the evaluation.
-It could be a trained/optimized model or exported model.
+It could be a trained/optimized model (POT only) or exported model.
   --fit-to-size FIT_TO_SIZE FIT_TO_SIZE
                         Width and Height space-separated values.
 Fits displayed images to window with specified Width and Height.
 This options applies to result visualisation only.
   --loop                Enable reading the input in a loop.